 Samples for analysis of 14C (radiocarbon) are converted to purified carbon dioxide and then submitted to an established radiocarbon dating laboratory for the final analysis.
 When analyses are requested for which Isotech does not have either the necessary equipment or expertise to provide high quality results, these analyses too may, with the knowledge of the client, be submitted to a subcontract laboratory.
 Only established, reputable laboratories which maintain strict QA/QC control are utilized.
 All samples are prepared and packaged using techniques that have been recommended or approved by the subcontract laboratory.
-Analysis of reference samples and standards is the responsibility of the subcontract laboratory.
 Duplicate analyses of samples submitted to a subcontract laboratory should be requested by the client and will be charged as regular samples.